hmc-cs111-spring2023/cs111-hw3-occamkg/interview.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+There are Arduino simulation programs, but they are typically constrained to only showing circuits with pre-defined components.
+I believe it would be immensely helpful if it could be more open-ended allowing the user to define only the parts of the components that are necessary for the simulation which would require a lot less code maintenance, but also allow for predefined modules that could be shared between users (like libraries).

 ## The Project